If you have bought or are thinking of acquiring a timeshare in Florida, it’s very important to know the answers to the following questions:

 Timeshare Deficiency Judgments

-When a lender is compelled to enact foreclose on a mortgagee, the total debt owed by you to the lender can exceed the eventual sale price.
+When a lender is compelled to enact foreclose on a mortgage, the total debt owed by you to the lender can exceed the eventual sale price.
 The difference between the sale price and the total debt is called a deficiency.

 Whether or not you face a deficiency judgment after a timeshare foreclosure depends on state laws in those individual states.
 In Florida, the borrower is not subject to a deficiency judgment after a timeshare foreclosure even if the proceeds from the sale of the timeshare are insufficient to cover the debt (Fla.
 Stat.
 Ann. §721.81(7)).